john-breton/JavaStateMachine/README.txt

 and I will help you in any way possible.

-## BREAKDOWN OF RESPONSIBILITIES ##
+## BREAKDOWN OF RESPONSIBILITIES FOR ITERATION 2 ##
 John Breton
- - Elevator class, Scheduler class, Simulator class, sequence diagram, GitHub repo upkeep, code refactoring Shoaib Khan
+ - Need info here
+Shoaib Khan
- - Floor class, Scheduler class, Simulator class, class diagram corrections, Parser class, RequestData class Osayimwen (Justice) Odia
+ - Floor class, Scheduler class, Simulator class, Elevator class, UML Diagrams Osayimwen (Justice) Odia
- - All JUnit tests (poor guy), class diagram
+ - Timer class, Elevator Sub System State Diagram
 Deji Sayomi
- - Iteration 0 data calculations, Scheduler class
+ - Need info here

 If something is listed multiple times that's because it was worked on by multiple people.
 If you need further clarification on how work was broken up, please check the Javadoc @author tags, or email me
 at: johnbreton@cmail.carleton.ca with your github account and I can add you to our repo so that you have a detailed breakdown on who commited what throughout the iteration.

 If you require any further information please let me know.
 If there is something Java related that seems abnormal, even if it's not in our project.
 I can also help with that as well, just let me know.